sidestep-labs/AzureKeyVaultExplorer/README.md

 Install the lastest .NET 8 SDK: https://dotnet.microsoft.com/en-us/download/dotnet

-1. Open PowerShell 7+ (on windows and mac, or zsh on mac)
+1. Open PowerShell 7+ (on windows, linux and mac, or zsh on mac)

 2. `cd c:\repos` (choose the folder of your choice)